Bath Clean Air Zone Charges, Location, And How To Pay

 Bath Clean Air Zone daily charge, area of operation and how to pay information revealed as the city tackles pollution.

-The Bath Clean Air Zone helps the city satisfy air quality regulations by reducing traffic pollution.
-This is important as dirty air causes breathing issues, heart conditions, and other health problems.
-On this basis, you pay a daily charge to enter parts of the city if your applicable vehicle has very high emissions.
-Naturally, this encourages you to pick a cleaner option.
+The Bath Clean Air Zone launched on 15th March 2021 it helps the city satisfy air quality regulations by reducing traffic pollution.
+You’ll pay a daily charge to enter parts of the city if your vehicle has emissions that don’t meet the standard and if there are no exemptions on the vehicle.

 Bath Clean Air Zone charges

 Bath Clean Air Zone charges apply 24 hours per day, every day.
-A day is midnight to midnight.
 You are charged to enter if your taxi, private hire vehicle, minibus, van, lorry, coach, or other applicable vehicle cannot meet its related emission standard.
-Euro 4 for a petrol powered van, for instance.
 However, there is no charge for your private car or motorbike irrespective of emissions.

 Bath Clean Air Zone map